Featured Donor – Sue Hoff

 Evan Hauk played youth football, was an avid outdoorsman and especially enjoyed fishing, hunting, skiing and anything on the water.
 Evan skied the mountains, fished the rivers and lived life to the fullest for his 13 years.
 Evan was a wonderful big brother, had a heart of gold and beautiful sky-blue eyes.

-A parent’s worst nightmare came true, Evan was using a 110 volt electric prod to gather earthworms for a fishing trip with his father and he was accidentally electrocuted.
-His sister found him lying in the yard, not breathing.
+Every parent’s worst nightmare came true – Evan was using a 110 volt electric prod to gather earthworms for a fishing trip with his father, and he was accidentally electrocuted.
+His sister found him lying on the ground, not breathing.
 Emergency medical personnel responded and transferred him to the local hospital where he was pronounced dead.
 A nurse at the hospital asked his parents if they were interested in donating Evan’s corneas, their first thought was that, if from their tragedy, some good could come for someone else, it would be so like Evan’s nature and they chose to donate his corneas to the Lions Eye Bank of Wisconsin.
+Evan’s precious gift provided two recipients with a gift that will change their lives forever – fulfilling the Hauk family’s wish that Evan will never be forgotten.

 The Wilson Family Story